rhli/Degraded-First-Scheduler/README.md

-welcome
+Introduction
 =====

-This is the code package for degraded-first task scheduler.
+This is the code package of degraded-first task scheduler.
 This readme file will lead you through an example of how degraded-first works on a single-node cluster.
 This package is ONLY tested with Ubuntu 12.04.
 Have fun.